MENTAL HEALTH RESOURCES

 We believe turning to Him will open the door to getting help and hope.

-This year, The Crossing is going deeper in sharing about different mental health challenges each week during a new message series called Weeds In My Garden.
-During this series we’ll identify ways we can find help and hope in each situation through Jesus.
-Bookmark this page and be sure to check back weekly throughout the series as we release practical tools, new resources and shares positive affirmations and prayers to walk alongside you and the ones you love in your mental health journey.
+In a previous series, The Crossing went deeper in sharing about different mental health challenges each week during a message series called Weeds In My Garden.
+During this series, we identified ways we can find help and hope in each situation through Jesus.
+Bookmark this page for practical tools, new resources and shares positive affirmations and prayers to walk alongside you and the ones you love in your mental health journey.

 IMMEDIATE HELP